-A proposal studied cursorily in the EIR considers increasing the surface of Bay waters near the outfall of Damon Slough, by creating an approximately 12-acre new inlet of San Leandro Bay.
+A proposal from the Coliseum City Master Plan, studied cursorily in the Coliseum Area Specific Plan EIR considers increasing the surface of Bay waters near the outfall of Damon Slough, by creating an approximately 12-acre new inlet of San Leandro Bay.
 This proposed inlet would result in removal of land, and an increase in Bay surface area, but is not proposed as a navigable waterway.
 The primary purpose of the new Bay inlet would be to create new waterfront edge as an amenity.

-Because of the complexities involved and the biological resources that may be affected by the proposed Bay cut, numerous additional agencies may be involved in permitting this component of the Specific Plan, as detailed in the Final EIR.
+Because of the complexities involved and the biological resources that may be affected by the proposed Bay cut, numerous additional agencies may be involved in permitting this component of the Specific Plan, as detailed in the Final FIR.

-7.4.10 Other Administrative Permits
+7.4.7 Other Administrative Permits